Subqueries

 -

-In the filtering on patterns section of the getting the correct results chapter, we learnt how to filter based on patterns.
-For example, we wrote the following query to find the friends of someone who works for Neo4j:
+In the Filtering on patterns section of the Getting the correct results chapter, you learnt how to filter based on patterns.
+For example, you can write the following query to find the friends of someone who works for Neo4j:

 MATCH (p:Person)-[r:IS_FRIENDS_WITH]->(friend:Person)